Dhananjay-Goel/K-Nearest-Neighbour-Algorithm-using-K-D-Trees/README.md

 The columns are equal to the number of dimensions of the data points

 #Output
-The program will give the number of nearest neighbours for the given point
+The program will give the number of nearest neighbours for the given point.

 For the given inpiut file:-
 Given the number of dimensions - 4